heptarch/heptarch.github.io/about.md

 		   bio: 'For a cluttered, maximalist experience, feel free to check out my <a href="https://hapax.github.io/">old site</a>.', },
            {
 		   bio: 'Below is a randomized playlist of my favourite equations.
-Enjoy the nerdiness!', },
+Dorky enthusiasm is the most powerful force in science.', },
            {
 		   bio: 'This bio snippet is randomized and in some case computer-generated (*).',